 (b) Purpose.
 The purpose of the historic district is to promote the educational, cultural, economic and general welfare of the city pursuant to the provisions of the amendment to Georgia Constitution article XI, ratified November 5, 1968 (1968 Ga.
-Laws, page 1591).
+Laws, page 1591) and continued as part of the Constitution of the State of Georgia (GA.
+L. 1986, p.
+5077).